 Hydrogen still plays a significant role in deciding what and how to construct, but it allows for more flexibility than Liquid.
 You can build your own routing and SPA/PWAs, but the developer has no control over the bundler, dev server, or other tools.
 As a result, this issue is somewhat addressed.

 What about the difficulties of headless development?
 Oxygen overcomes the limitations associated with hosting and lives since the end of 2022.
 So the hosting problem is resolved.

 Finally, as with headless stores, Hydrogen suffers from the Shopify Apps issue.
 As a result, that problem has not been addressed.

-Finally, although hydrogen solves some Liquid and headless issues, it also has its drawbacks.
+Finally, although Hydrogen solves some Liquid and headless issues, it also has drawbacks.
 So when should companies switch to Hydrogen?
 Restricting the building procedure also avoids architectural blunders.
 Hydrogen developers must follow the directions, but headless system developers should be able to build the approach from scratch.
 So, in a nutshell: When Liquid is not enough, the development team has no prior expertise in creating headless systems and keeping the coupling low so that the system may be vendor-agnostic.